maoberlehner/node-sass-magic-importer/README.md

 @import '~bootstrap/scss/alert';
 ```

-The "~" is optional, it is a hint for the importer and other developers that
+The "~" is optional, it is a hint for the importer and developers that this is a
-this is a module path.
+module path.

 ### Globbing
 Globbing allows pattern matching operators to be used to match multiple files at